 Bodies supporting the implementation of the National Action Plan

 Several bodies are involved in the implementation of the National Action Plan.
 The Federal Government set up an interministerial committee for business and human rights, with the Federal Foreign Office serving as the lead department.
 This committee's task is to verify the implementation and coherency of the adopted measures and drive the development of the NAP process.
-The main areas of its activity will be measures relating to the state duty to protect and implementation of the due diligence obligations, including the planned specification of these obligations at sector level and the corresponding support services.
-The interministerial committee will also arrange for an assessment of the level of implementation of the elements of human rights due diligence by enterprises as set forth in the National Action Plan, and will closely follow the assessment.
+The main areas of its activity are measures relating to the state duty to protect and implementation of the due diligence obligations, including the planned specification of these obligations at sector level and the corresponding support services.
+The interministerial committee also arranges for an assessment of the level of implementation of the elements of human rights due diligence by enterprises as set forth in the National Action Plan, and closely follows the assessment.

 The National CSR Forum closely follows the interministerial committee's activities on implementing the National Action Plan and issues recommendations for action to the Federal Government regarding the implementation and continued development of the NAP process.